Get 20% OFF your perfect routine. Take our health quiz.

 What happens if you take too much CBD?

-Can you "overdose" on CBD?
-Not in the dangerous sense.
-CBD is non-toxic, and there are no known fatal overdoses from CBD.
+Can you “overdose” on CBD?
+Not in the dangerous sense — CBD is non-toxic and there are no known fatal overdoses.
+However, taking too much might lead to: extreme drowsiness, upset stomach, or a headache.

-The takeaway: Start low and go slow.
-Most people find their "sweet spot" is between 20mg and 50mg per day.
+Takeaway: Start low and go slow.
+Most people find their sweet spot is between 20mg and 50mg per day.

 Medication interactions to watch for